 Students can meet prerequisites in one of the following ways:

 - Successful completion (A, B, C, or Pass/Credit) of the prerequisite at an accredited college or university.

 - Successful completion of AP Exams (see College Catalog for details).

-- Taken the IVC Assessment for Math, English, and ESL courses.
+- Complete the IVC placement process for Math, English, and ESL courses.

 - Prior documented knowledge, experience, and/or skills required to succeed in the course.
 (Requests of this type are submitted to discipline faculty for review.)

 How to clear a Prerequisite/Corequisite:

 Submit a completed Request to Clear Prerequisites form and attach offical high school/college transcripts and/or official AP Score Reports to the Office of Admissions and Records.